Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Experiment

-We assess the overall performance of STVP using various metrics.
+The overall performance of STVP is evaluated using various metrics.

-(1) Sampling performance: To evaluate the performance of our URS method, the memory consumption, time consumption and inter-frame mapping intensity (IFMI) are compared with other sampling competitors.
+(1) Sampling performance: The performance of our URS method is evaluated by comparing memory consumption, time consumption, and inter-frame mapping intensity (IFMI) with those of other sampling methods.

-To check the IFMI of different sampling methods, we propose a metric named as distance and color variation values (DaCVV).
-It calculates the coordinates and the degree of color difference between the point $i$ and point $l$ from the corresponding tiles, and is defined as:
+To evaluate the IFMI of different sampling methods, we propose a metric called Distance And Color Variation Values (DaCVV).
+This metric calculates the coordinates and the degree of color difference between points $i$ and $l$ within the corresponding 3D blocks, and is defined as:

-where the $D_{max}$ and $C_{max}$ are the max coordination and color distance of tile $t_{k,t}$, respectively.
+where the $D_{max}$ and $C_{max}$ are the max coordination and color distance of 3D block $t_{k,t}$, respectively.

-Thus we can calculate the DaCVV between point $i$ from $t_{k,t}$ and point $l$ from $t_{k,t-1}$.
-If the DaCVV between two points is less than a certain threshold, the two points are considered to be mapped to each other.
-We count the ratio of all mapped points to all sampled points as IFMI.
-We try to compare the IFMI of each sampling method for DaCVV thresholds of $\{0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9\}$.
+Thus, we can calculate the DaCVV between point $i$ from $t_{k,t}$ and point $l$ from $t_{k,t-1}$.
+If the DaCVV between two points is below a certain threshold, the two points are considered to be mapped to each other.
+We compute the ratio of all mapped points to all sampled points as the IFMI.
+We compare the IFMI of each sampling method for DaCVV thresholds of $\{0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9\}$.

 (2) Saliency detection: To assess the saliency detection performance of STVP, we compare its predicted saliency output with the ground truth and other competing models.
-The evaluation is carried out using four metrics: overall accuracy (OA), precision, recall, and mean intersection over union (MIoU).
+The evaluation is conducted using four metrics: accuracy, precision, recall, and mean intersection over union (MIoU).

-(3) Viewport prediction: We evaluate the viewport prediction performance of STVP using the same metrics used in saliency detection evaluation.
-In particular, we extend the MIoU metric into two categories for the viewport prediction evaluation: point-level MIoU and tile-level MIoU.
-Point-level MIoU measures the ratio of intersection and concatenation of point-level prediction results with the ground truth, while tile-level MIoU measures the ratio of intersection and concatenation of tile-level prediction results with the ground truth.
+(3) Viewport prediction: We evaluate the performance of STVP in viewport prediction using the same metrics applied in saliency detection evaluation.
+In particular, we extend the MIoU metric into two categories for viewport prediction: point-level MIoU and block-level MIoU.
+Point-level MIoU measures the intersection-over-union ratio of point-level predicted results with the ground truth, while block-level MIoU measures the intersection-over-union ratio of block-level predicted results with the ground truth.